30 Awesome Jobs For People Who Love To Travel

 As with a Peace Corps volunteer, working as an international aid worker also means you get paid to travel, all while making a big and real difference in the lives of thousands of people.
 As an international aid worker, you get to visit struggling nations, and help its citizens recover from unfortunate and dire situations like famine and calamitous natural disaster.
 To become an international aid worker, though, you need to have a background in education, agriculture or health as well as an interest in social work.

-Archaeologists are paid big-time to travel to remote regions, and recover treasures and artifacts from ancient cultures.
+Archaeologists are paid big-time to travel to remote regions like Machu Picchu, and recover treasures and artifacts from ancient cultures.

 15. Truck driver